zenweilow/tp/docs/team/elegazia.md

 * Added regression tests for blank-name validation in `ParserTest` (`parseCreate_withBlankQuotedName_throws`, `parseUse_withBlankQuotedName_throws`).
 * Updated `UiTest` assertions to match spelling changes (e.g. "Unrealised").
-* Regenerated and synchronised `text-ui-test/EXPECTED.TXT` with actual program output after spelling, error-message, and structural changes.
+* Regenerated `text-ui-test/EXPECTED.TXT` to stay in sync with final output and messaging changes.

 ---

 ### Contributions to team-based tasks

 * Helped prepare and release `v1.0`.
-* Supported team integration during refactoring-heavy phases.*
+* Supported team integration during refactoring-heavy phases.
 * Contributed to task coordination and keeping the team aligned with deadlines.

 ---